 These form the basis of the diet and supplementary recommendations, together with building up exercise and learning techniques such as HeartMath for reducing your stress level.
 These kinds of actions have been shown to reduce angina, relax arteries, lower triglycerides and LDLs and reduce risk of a heart attack.
 However, there are a few other strategies that you might like to consider.
 Boost your nitric oxide level Your body produces a highly versatile nutrient, nitric oxide (NO), that does many of the things you need to recover after a heart attack and improve the health of your arteries.
 It expands blood vessels, it stops platelets in the blood clumping together forming clots and it helps to break down arterial plaque and, acting as an antioxidant, it helps to protect blood fats from damage.
 While a number of drugs, notably Viagra and ACE inhibitors, aim to boost NO, according to Louis Ignarro, who won a Nobel Prize for his research into NO, you can increase your body’s ability to make NO by taking a combination of certain supplements, as well as exercising.

-He recommends: L-arginine, which is an amino acid found in all protein foods.
+He recommends: L-arginine, which is an amino acid found in all Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… foods.
 From arginine the body makes NO. He recommends supplementing 2,000 to 3,000 milligrams (mg) taken twice daily – for a total of 4,000 to 6,000 mg.
 L-citrulline.
 Supplemental arginine doesn’t enter cells readily unless it is combined with L-citrulline, another amino acid.
 Melons and cucumbers are rich sources of L-citrulline, but they don’t provide high enough levels to significantly increase nitric oxide levels.
 He recommends 400 to 600 mg daily.
-Daily multivitamin including vitamin E. Vitamin E helps reduce the assault of cell-damaging free radicals on the endothelial lining and may promote higher levels of nitric oxide.
-The amount of vitamin E that is in most multi-vitamin/mineral supplements is about 50 international units(IU), which is an effective dose.
-Vitamin C.
+Daily multivitamin including vitamin E. Vitamin E helps reduce the assault of cell-damaging Free radicals are molecules produced when the body breaks down food or by environmental exposure to things like cigarette smoke, pollution and radiation.
+Free radicals… on the endothelial lining and may promote higher...